aadarshasubedi/CampManagement-API/README.md

 All these features are part of the API at it's current state.
 These may or may not be currently implemented in the demonstration.

 # Setup: <br />
-First of all,  I recommend copying the folder "Data" from "**/CampManagement/Bin/Debug/" to your application root location.<br />
+First of all,  I recommend copying the folder "Data" from "**/CampManagement/Bin/Debug/" to your application root location.
+After doing that, create a timer in-game that will write the current amount of money the player has to "/Data/FinanceInfo.txt" every 3s or so.
+This is  obligatory.<br />

 To setup taxes, all you have to do is call the EasyTax() or HardTax() (EasyTax tax is 15%.
 HardTax is 35%) once a year in-game.
 Or more often.
 After calling it, it will calculate how much the player shall be taxed, and put the result in "/Data/TaxInfo.txt".
 You need to diminish the player's money in-game by the value on TaxInfo.txt. <br />